Fastmail: Address and domain management

-Fastmail offers users a choice of domains for their email addresses.
+Fastmail offers users many domain choices for their email addresses.
 Many of these domains begin with "fastmail" followed by various top-level domains (e.g., fastmail.com, fastmail.co.uk, fastmail.jp).
-In addition to these Fastmail-branded options, the service also provides numerous other domains, such as 123mail.org, airpost.net, mailbolt.com, and sent.as.
+In addition to these Fastmail-branded options, the service also provides numerous other domains, including 123mail.org, airpost.net, mailbolt.com, and sent.as.
 Users also have the option to use their own custom domains.

 To manage email identities, users can create up to 600 aliases, which are additional email addresses that deliver to the same inbox.
 This allows for separate addresses for different purposes (e.g., work, personal, or specific services) without creating new user accounts.
 For users with custom domains, catch-all aliases can be configured to receive any email sent to that domain, regardless of the address specified.

 Fastmail offers a feature called 'Masked Email'.
 This allows users to generate unique, random email addresses for every online service they sign up for, keeping their primary email address private.
 If a masked address begins to receive spam, it can be disabled or deleted, and it helps identify which service may have shared or leaked the user's data.
 Fastmail provides integrations with the password managers 1Password and Bitwarden, allowing users to create Masked Email addresses directly from the password manager's interface when signing up for new accounts.